jsn-li/visualizations/README.md

    │       └── ...
    └── ...
    ```
+---
+**NOTE: Naming**

+Hyphens are allowed in region names!
+However, spaces and other special characters are not; please replace them
+with underscores.

+---
 2. Modify your regions' ranking.py files to generate .pkl and last-updated files
     * Pickle File
       * Required columns are region name, category, time safe, and primary incidence (e.g. cases in 7 days)